mjlambiase/Fall21Python2_Maya/Final_project/README.md

 # Conclusion

 States with stricter Covid lockdowns/restrictions did not show noticable differences in regards to Covid deaths compared to states with less restrictions.
 Conversely, states with stricter Covid lockdowns/restrictions are consistently doing worse across economic measures.

+After collecting data for almost 2 years, Covid lockdowns/restrictions do not appear effective in stopping the spread of the virus or preventing Covid death.
+However, these lockdowns/restrictions are highly correlated more financial burdens and a host of other negative health and societal outcomes (i.e. mental health, crime, etc).